Forget big and chunky gaming machines – what you want is an ultraportable so thin you could practically shave with it.

 Are those additions worth paying the extra for?
 Maybe, if you’re dead set on having the thinnest laptop around.
 Otherwise, Dell’s XPS 13 adds a few more millimetres, but keeps the price much lower.

-The Acer Swift 7 is available nationwide at authorised Acer resellers- and we’ll make sure to get one into the office to give it a full review.
+The Acer Swift 7 will be launching in the UK in April – and we’ll make sure to get one into the office to give it a full review.

 READ MORE › All the hottest stuff from CES 2018